 Adjusting to the year-round climate

 There’s a significant difference between going somewhere very hot for a short vacation and living in a hot climate all year-round.
-Some places that are warm in the summer can get quite cool or cold in the winter.
+Conversely, there are some places that are beautifully warm in the summer and can get quite cool or cold in the winter.
 Mexico’s varied landscape offers you choice in climates, and whether you envision yourself living in a hot and humid place, or somewhere more temperate at higher elevation with fresh mountain air, Mexico has options for you.

 Temperate climates in places situated at elevation

 Most of Mexico’s principal towns and cities away from the coasts are situated at elevation: Mexico City is situated at over 7,000 feet above sea level, and many of the places in Mexico’s colonial heartland are situated at elevations of at least 5,000 feet above the sea.

 The elevation combined with the mountainous terrain tends to keeps the local climate in these areas quite temperate, in stark contrast to most of Mexico’s sea-level towns and cities which are hot and, for at least a few months of the year, very humid too.